jlpteaching/comparch/modules/DINO CPU/_posts/2000-04-01-assignment3.md

 # Hints

 - Start early!
-Start early and ask questions on Discord and in discussion.
+Start early and ask questions on Campuswire and in discussion.
-- If you need help, come to office hours for the TA, or post your questions on Discord.
+- If you need help, come to office hours for the TA, or post your questions on Campuswire.
 - See [common errors](https://github.com/jlpteaching/dinocpu-wq22/blob/main/documentation/common-errors.md) for some common errors and their solutions.